 As the meadowland will be kept completely natural, no memorials will be permitted, but each plot will be identified by an electronic marker peg that will record the details of the person interred.

 The Town Council also owns the closed cemetery beside the railway line at Northbrook which was opened in 1856.
 Its many monuments are frequently visited by those searching for the final resting place of their ancestors.
 Although now rarely used for interments, it is also managed to support wildlife.
-Between May and September each year the grass is allowed to grow to encourage an impressive array of butterflies and wild flowers.
-A list of the species can be downloaded here
+Between May and September each year in some areas the grass is allowed to grow to encourage an impressive array of butterflies and wild flowers.
+Please click on the link for a list of plant species found here